 As I dig deeper into the Mediterranean kitchen I become more familiar with the cuisine of Tunisia.

-I was served this dessert by a Tunisian friend at a dinner to promote Tunisian business a few years ago.
+I was served this dessert by a Tunisian friend at a dinner a few years ago.
 For me this hazelnut cream beats the classics like creme brulee.
 This dessert is egg free, gluten free and vegan.
 If you wish you can also use regular milk.

 The cream is flavoured with flower water and you can leave this out if it is not available or if you do not like the idea of flower waters and simply add vanilla instead.

 Optional: A few drops of flower water, either orange flower or rose water

 The consistency should be grainy rather than a dust.

 Mix the cornflour in 250 ml of the milk. if you are usimg flower water, add a few drops now.

 Mix the ground hazelnuts with the milk, vanilla and sugar in a saucepan and bring to a gentle boil on low heat.

 Add the cornflour mixture and keep stirring.

 If you are serving traditional bouza, pour into individual glasses while it is still warm.